-The 2020 Lutheran Week of the North American Lutheran Church will draw our attention to the person of God, the Father.
-Continuing the six-year cycle focusing on the persons and work of the Holy Trinity, the Braaten-Benne Lecture series, the NALC Mission Festival and Convocation will each aspire to point to the nature and being of God, the Father, who is creator of heaven and earth!
+The 2021 Lutheran Week of the North American Lutheran Church will draw our attention to the person of God, the Father.
+Continuing the six-year cycle focusing on the persons and work of the Holy Trinity, the Braaten-Benne Lecture series and the NALC Mission Convocation will each aspire to point to the nature and being of God, the Father, who is creator of heaven and earth!

 Lutherans will necessarily remember Martin Luther’s Small Catechism, affirming the first article of the Apostle’s Creed: I believe in God the Father Almighty, Creator of heaven and earth.

 And the subsequent question: What does this mean?

 I believe that God has made me and all that exists.
 He has given me and still preserves my body and soul with all their powers.
 He provides me with food and clothing, home and family, daily work, and all I need from day to day.
 God also protects me in time of danger and guards me from every evil.
 All this he does out of fatherly and divine goodness and mercy, though I do not deserve it.
 Therefore I surely ought to thank and praise, serve and obey him.
 This is most certainly true.
 (The Small Catechism, Martin Luther, Augsburg/Fortress, 1979.)